honeysol/mobx-library/packages/mobx-demand/README.md

 ## Overview

-Resource controller based on MobX, with automatically resource generation and release.
+Generate value on demand, cleanup when it will become unused, with non-MobX generator

-If `delay` field is specified, the cache is retained until `delay` millisecond after `object.get(key)` is unobserved or untracked access is performed.
+If `delay` field is specified, the cache is retained until `delay` millisecond after `object.get()` is unobserved or untracked access is performed.

-If `delay` field is not specified, the cache is retained while `object.get(key)` is observed, and untracked access is not cached.
+If `delay` field is not specified, the cache is retained while `object.get()` is observed, and untracked access is not cached.

-## Comparison with similar libary

-mobx-demand is similar to `fromResource` of mobx-utils.
-But the points below are different.

-- mobx-demand supports lazy release with `delay` propoerty.
-- mobx-demand generates a new object when it becomes observed and release it when it becomes unobserved, while `fromResource` only calls the event and provides an accessor.
-This can reduce memory usage when the object is not observed and makes it easy to develop the caching and memoization implementation like [mobx-resource-cache](https://github.com/honeysol/mobx-library/tree/develop/packages/mobx-resource-cache) and [mobx-memo](https://github.com/honeysol/mobx-library/tree/develop/packages/mobx-memo).

 ## compatibility

-Supports MobX5, MobX6.
+Supports MobX5, MobX6 including Annotation/Decorator.

 ## Example